 Author Carolyn Crimi looks at one of the ways in which we try to protect ourselves from hurt and disappointment.
 Children can readily see that Rat's attempt to deny his need for friends is self-defeating, but they also sympathize with his bluff and are touched when Rat and Dog gain enough trust to reveal (rather backhandedly) the kind hearts beneath their rough exteriors.

-Although undeniably sweet, the story avoids being saccharine.
-Much of the credit goes to the illustrations, which effectively convey the atmosphere of the junkyard and the personalities of the characters.
 The scruffy denizens of the junkyard are a refreshing change from the many cuddly, bucolic animals usually residing in children's literature.
 Rats, possums, pigeons, and ownerless dogs: They live on the edges of "official" society in their own messy but companionable world, preoccupied with food and warmth -- both physical and emotional.
 Rather like children, in fact.

 Families can talk about...

 Families can talk about friendship and why we need friends.
 Why does Rat deny his need for friends at first?
 What convinces him that he really does need friends in his life?